For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Annual performance review

-The purpose of these annual discussions between employees and their manager is to establish a dialogue for progress and feedback to encourage professional development.
+Thus, annual discussions between employees and their manager aim to establish a progress feedback loop to foster professional development.

 EAE

-The professional interview is an opportunity for employees to develop a professional plan that is consistent with their career path, skills and prospects, and relevant to the Group's needs.
+This interview is an opportunity for employees to develop a professional career plan that is consistent with their career path, skills and prospects, and relevant to the Group's needs.

-The professional interview that reviews the career to-date of the employee takes place every six years.
+Within Crédit Agricole S.A. in France, a professional interview is planned every year, and a summary interview that reviews the career to-date of the employee takes place every six years.

 Overall compensation policy